 Do your taste buds a favour and step outside your hotel restaurant to go and experience the delicious variety of real local food.
 You won’t be disappointed, and you’ll save £££s!

 Pro Tip: Lots of eateries have pictorial menus.
 You can order food even if the staff don’t speak a word of English!
 You might get mystery dinner, but it’s (almost) always delicious…

 Myth 6: China is Overcrowded.
 You’ll Feel Claustrophobic Everywhere

-China is huge and Shanghai and Beijing are two of the ‘megacities’, with populations in the tens of millions.
+China is huge, and Shanghai and Beijing are ‘megacities’, with populations in the tens of millions.
 Prepare yourself for crowding and queuing as part of your trip, just as you would for Disney or for attractions in London during peak holiday periods.

 Most sites are massive, and if you’re patient, you can get awesome photos just by waiting a few moments for gaps in the crowds.

 Myth 7: The ‘Inscrutable’ Chinese Are Not Very Friendly

 Can you see why I love China so much?
 It’s sad to hear people spouting unfounded facts about China that are so wrong.
 We only had positive experiences during our trip and left loving both the country and the people.

 Have these interesting facts about China convinced you to check China out for yourself?

 Drop a comment below to let me know!
 We love to hear what interesting facts about China you’ve heard and whether they coloured your travel experiences.